jentery/506/index.md

 * Describe the work as a feeling.
 Any goosebumps?
 What emotions or experiences do you associate with it?

 Mood prompts considerations of *distance, immediacy, or familiarity.*

 ---

+### Modules

+As part of "comprehension" in [the 20 M's](#the-20-ms), I encourage you to consider modules, which draw attention the work's design and structure.
+Here are some ways to think about modules:

+* Is the work available as a collection of component parts or files?
+If so, describe them.
+(Consider a website, for instance.
+It may have HTML, CSS, and media files.)
+* Describe the components of the work's composition, even if they are not available as a collection of parts or files.
+(Consider radio drama or podcasts, for instance.
+Their components may include dialogue (DX), sound effects (SFX), background sound (BG), and music (MX).
+Or, consider comics.
+Their components may include panels, gutters, tiers, and speech bubbles.)

+Modules prompt considerations of the *relationships between parts and whole*.

+---